 Unlike most found footage films which invest an ample amount of time filming pointless interactions, Occult succeeds in offering what we want from the horror treatment, which are anomalies caught on camera.
 Trollhunter (2010), a Norweigan pseudo-documentary released a year after Occult, finds its power in revealing the monsters earlier rather than hiding them for the finale.
 Unbeknownst to many, Shiraishi did it first in Occult, and succeeds in maintaining the gravity of the mystery, thanks to the lore he keeps on expanding as the film progresses.
 Disclosing the psychic oddities never becomes a problem because it only renders authoritativeness from the mock-doc, that their exploration deserves consideration and utmost following.

 But the film is not beyond reproach, with half of its problems falling on its CGI misgivings.
 The budget constraint harms the horror factor because the visuals always look more ridiculous than menacing.
 So, instead of making our hair curl, our fingers curl into a fist, squeezing every ounce of disappointment we have every time these CGI abominations enter the scene.
 The last 10 minutes are incredibly intense, notably owing to the calculated build-up since Eno’s first miracle caught on camera.
 But the concluding scene might engender a love/hate relationship within its audience.
-Some may value Koji’s attempt to get entirely surreal at the very end, and some might loathe it mainly due to the mishap on CGI.
+Some may value Koji’s attempt to get entirely surreal at the very end, and some might loathe it mainly due to the mishap with CGI.

 Without a doubt, it is high time for every horror fan to discover Koji Shiraishi.
 His filmography, composed of found footage films, Japanese mythology, and exploitations, is undeniably diverse, yet one could find it interesting that he spends more time dealing with sophisticated world-building.
 Occult is an example of how he never goes for subtlety in his films, and it is a risk worth seeing and appreciating.